tobsdb/tobsdb/README.md

 ## TODO:

-- Work on the docs
+- Work on the docs (Help wanted!!!)
-- Vector relations (????)